MicrosoftDocs/customer-insights/ci-docs/manage-environments.md

 ---
-title: "Create and manage environments"
+title: How to - Manage environments
-description: "Learn how to sign up for the service and how to manage environments." ms.date: 05/17/2022 ms.subservice: audience-insights ms.topic: how-to ms.reviewer: mhart
+description: Learn how to to manage existing Customer Insights environments as an admin." ms.date: 05/31/2022 ms.subservice: audience-insights ms.topic: how-to ms.reviewer: mhart
-author: adkuppa
+author: mukeshpo
-ms.author: adkuppa
+ms.author: mukeshpo
 manager: shellyha
 searchScope:
   - ci-system-about
   - customerInsights
 ---

-# Manage environments
+# How to: Manage environments

 Administrators [create](create-environment.md) and manage environments.
 They can change some settings in existing environments.
 Business, type, region, storage option, and Dataverse settings are fixed after creating the environment.
 If you want to change these settings, reset the environment or create a new environment.